What is Christian Faith?

 This relationship is restored when a person believes that God offers him/her, even though he/she is a rebellious sinner, the gift of a blessed relationship with him if he/she will have faith in his word and trust him by acknowledging that his Son, Jesus, is Lord, God in human flesh, and in repentance from his/her sinful rebellion accept Jesus’ atoning sacrifice when he was crucified on a cross.

-Accepting God’s invitation in faith is extremely good.
-Not only will it deliver you from being separated from God by your sin and death, but it will enable you to live as a forgiven sinner who has been cleansed by the righteousness of Jesus, God’s Son, and who is able to live above the sinful chaos of this world protected from its harmful effects, ultimately empowered to resist the Devil’s lying and seductive words for eternity (see Romans 8:28–39).
+Accepting God’s invitation in faith is extremely GOOD.
+Not only will it deliver you from being separated from God by your sin and death, but it will enable you to live as a forgiven sinner who has been cleansed and renewed by the righteousness of Jesus, God’s Son, and who is able to live with dynamic energy in this world of sickening and deadly forces protected from their harmful effects and ultimately empowered to resist the devil’s lying and seductive words for eternity (see Romans 8:28–39).

 This is what the Christian faith is all about.
-This is the fundamental Christian ministry, sharing the good news of Jesus’ redemption of sinful humanity.
+It is the experience of living in a new relationship of trust and surrender with God through his Son, Jesus, by the indwelling power of the Spirit.
+And your fundamental Christian ministry is sharing the good news of Jesus’ redemption of sinful humanity.
 This is why Christianity is not a religion of rules and rituals but rather a life of personal faith in God and a daily walk of surrender and trust in union with him and Jesus.

 An invitation

-If you would like to enjoy such a relationship of faith with God, a guide for doing this is available in this statement on this website: “The Plan of Salvation”.
+If you would like to enjoy such a relationship of faith with God, a guide for doing this is available in this statement on this website: “The Plan of Salvation (Revised)”.

 The above Scripture quotations are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 by International Bible Society, Used by permission of Zondervan Publishing House.